veuncent/cvast-web/README.md

 Config
 ------

-- In the file 'Dockerfile-arches-complete':
+- In the Dockerfiles:
-	* Optionally you can change the variables marked with ############### to your own requirements
+	* Optionally you can change the ENV variables to your needs

 - In the file 'docker-compose.yml':
+	* Change environment variables to your needs.
-	* If you run this in your development environment, don't forget to change to mount folder path to your workspace folder
+	* If you run this in your development environment, you might wannt to change the mount folder path to your workspace folder
 		* e.g.: - /c/Users/<your Windows user>/Documents/<your repo workspace>/:/<root of your project>
+		This way you can edit code without having to build the Docker image again.
-	* Remove this line if you run this in a non-development environment.
+	* Remove the above-mentioned line if you run this in a non-development environment.
-	* Change the passwords of environment variables PG_PASSWORD and DJANGO_PASSWORD to the passwords you want to set.
+	* **Change the passwords of environment variables PG_PASSWORD and DJANGO_PASSWORD to the passwords you want to set.**

 **Advanced:**

-- The cvast_arches app contains a few (minor) changes to Arches Hip.
+- The cvast_arches app contains customizations made by CVAST based on the Arches Hip application.
 You can continue to build on this app if desired.
 If you want to start with a clean Arches custom app:
 	* Delete the cvast_arches folder in the root of this repository
-	* In the file 'docker-arches-complete':
+	* In the file 'Dockerfile-web':
 		* Change the environment variable WEB_APP_NAME into the name of your new app
 		* Uncomment these lines (141 and 142):
 			#WORKDIR /${WEB_ROOT}
 			#RUN arches-app create ${WEB_APP_NAME} --app arches_hip
 		Comment these lines out again after first run, as you only need to do this once.
+	* Mount your development file system to the Docker container (as explained above), so your new app folder is persisted.

 - If you want to run clusters of the same containers (e.g. multiple web containers, perhaps on different host machines), the mount points should be on a folder accessible by all containers, e.g. a shared (network) drive.
 	* This is currently not possible with the elasticsearch and db containers, these require some extra configuration.
 Coming soon...